 EOS.IO relies on delegated proof-of-stake and a role-based permission concept for operations.
 The blockchain protocol allows for flexibility when it comes to making instant decisions such as rollback, freezing, and fixing of apps infected by bugs.

-NEO, on the other hand, uses Byzantine Fault Tolerance which it says is an improvement of proof-of-work and proof-of stake.
-With this algorithm, anyone who holds an NEO can vote on who will be their Consensus Nodes responsible for deciding a block.
+NEO, on the other hand, uses Byzantine Fault Tolerance which it says is an improvement of proof-of-work and proof-of-stake.
+With this algorithm, anyone who holds a NEO can vote on who will be their Consensus Nodes responsible for deciding a block.

-Both EOS and NEO have the potential to grow with the evolution of cryptocurrency and blockchain technology.
-However, EOS seems to have had a better year and seems to have a higher chance in taking Ethereum as a preferred platform for smart contracts and decentralized applications.
+Both EOS and NEO have the potential to grow with the evolution of blockchain technology.
+However, EOS seems to have had a better year and seems to have a higher chance of taking Ethereum as a preferred platform for smart contracts and decentralized applications.